 As we mentioned already, the winner may claim their Powerball jackpot in its cash value, or, in other words, as a lump sum.
 When choosing this option, the winner is paid in one lump sum.
-However, the cash value payout of the jackpot is much less than the one offered for a annuity Powerball payout.
-So, you may ask "How much do I get if I win the Powerball?"
+However, the cash value payout of the jackpot is much less than the one offered for an annuity Powerball payout.
+So, you may ask, "How much do I get if I win the Powerball?"
 It is about 52 percent of the total jackpot amount (before taxes).
 For example, if the Powerball jackpot is at $100 million, the cash value would be around $52 million.

 Despite the considerable initial loss, it has its advantages, which might be attractive enough for turning to this option.
 For example:

 - Probably the biggest advantage is that you can receive the money immediately.
 As the well-known proverb says — time is money.